narmeshnigam/karyalaywebsite/DATABASE_OPTIMIZATION.md

 # Database Optimization Guide

-This document describes the database optimization techniques implemented in the Karyalay Portal System.
+This document describes the database optimization techniques implemented in the SellerPortal System.

 ## Overview